benaytms/faces_recognizer2/README.md

 * (check the FACE shell file comments to understand how and where to save the images in order to work)
 * bash FACE.sh

+As i said earlier, it's not perfect, so if doesn't recognize some faces in some instances - it's normal

 ## Acknowledgments

 This project uses the Single Shot MultiBox Detector (SSD) algorithm for face detection.
 The SSD algorithm is described in the following paper: